gdgcloudkol/hackday/README.md

 - Upload your code to GitHub public repository.
 Complete source code must be available to the judges during the Hackathon.
 - Make sure that the following are taken into consideration before submitting (failure to do so will result in disqualification) :
     1. Make sure you have your code link ready
-    2. All the necessary instructions and documentation are included in the project README file
+    2. All the necessary instructions and documentation are included in the project README file.
     3. Demo Video link for the project
         - Tell us about your project
         - Demo of your project